Synraw/goombabot/docs/planning.md

 ## List of possible commands

-### Radio - connect and play from the provided station
+- Radio - connect and play from the provided station
+- Stop - stops the currently playing radio stream and disconnects the bot